stuycs-gh-classrooms/nxtm-p00-pd10-gulf-of-canada/README.md

 ### Simulation 2: Spring
 Describe what your spring simulation will look like.
 Explain how it will be setup, and how it should behave while running.

 Two orbs are placed vertically.
 The higher orb is fixed and the lower orb can only be moved in the y-xais.
 Earth will be off the screen and gravity will be presnt.
 For the purpose of demonstration, the length of the spring is finite.
-As the lower orb reaches the maximum spring length, it should jolt back up, eventually becomjng still.
+As the lower orb reaches the maximum spring length, it should bounce back up.
+This effect is dampened each time until the orb stops moving.

 ---